-The two poems chosen are from my set prompted by the concept SAINT which also inspired my short story in the current issue of The Lonely Crowd, ‘Above It All’.
+The two poems chosen are from my set prompted by the concept SAINT which also inspired my short story in issue 10 of The Lonely Crowd, ‘Above It All’.

 Winter came early for that girl

 When the unreturning brother –